apollographql/apollo-client/docs/source/api/link/apollo-link-rest.md

 ## Link order

-If you are using multiple link types, `restLink` should go before `httpLink`, as `httpLink` will swallow any calls that should be routed through `apollo-link-rest`.
+If you are using multiple link types, `restLink` should go before `httpLink`, as `httpLink` will swallow any calls that should be routed through `@apollo/link-rest`.

 For example: